 - One position is available with Dr. Sean Phipps, with a focus on coping and adjustment in children with cancer.

-- One position is available with Dr. Valerie Crabtree, with a focus on sleep and fatigue in pediatric oncology patients and survivors.
+- One position is available with Dr. Rachel Tillery with a focus on health-related quality of life in pediatric cancer survivors.

 About St. Jude